th3-Rocha/th3-rocha.github.io/README.md

 ```bash
 npm start
 ```

 or

 ```bash
 yarn start
 ```

 Open your browser and navigate to `http://localhost:3000` to see the website.

+### AI in Contact Form

+The Contact page can use Google Generative AI (Gemini) to help write or complete your message:

+- Set an environment variable `REACT_APP_GEMINI_API_KEY` with a valid Gemini API key.
+- If you have already written part of the message, clicking "Fill with AI" will continue and complete your draft instead of replacing it.
+- If the key is missing, the button will not work and a warning appears in the console.

 ## License